hpware/hpware/public-spam-db.md

 # Public Email spam database
 This list contains most of the garbage "promoting service" emails

+Have more?
+File a pr.
+(This will have it's own repo soon)

 ## Database
 - pallavjaiswal@outlook.com
 - aditi@expertbyseo.com